 Mercantilism: Concept, Factors and Characteristics

+In this article we will discuss about Mercantilism:- 1.
+Concept of Mercantilism 2.
+Factors Shaping Mercantilism 3.
+Main ideas or Characteristics 4.
+Critical Estimate 5.
+Decline.

 Concept of Mercantilism:

 The dominant system of economic thought that prevailed in Europe from 16th to 18th Century was Mercantilism.
 It was known by different names in different countries.
 In England it was called as commercial system or mercantile system because it emphasised the importance of commerce and free trade.
 It was also known as “Restrictive system” because its practical policies consisted of numerous restrictions and regulations on commerce.